A diversified private markets portfolio assembled by Wilshire, an experienced fiduciary and allocator

 2Accredited investor has the meaning set forth under the rules promulgated under the Securities Act of 1933.

-3Auction events begin approximately 12-18 months following the date the Fund commences operations, subject to Board approval.
-Annual tenders offered through the Delaware Wilshire Private Markets Tender Fund are also subject to Board approval.
+3Approximately 12-18 months following the date the Delaware Wilshire Private Markets Fund (DWPM Fund) commences operations, the DWPM Fund may accept initial and additional purchases of shares through an auction conducted via Nasdaq Fund Secondaries.
+Periodic tenders are also subject to board approval.
 Shares should only be acquired by investors able to commit their funds for an indefinite period.

 4Each Fund generally will authorize and declare quarterly dividends beginning no later than the first calendar quarter after the one-year anniversary of the Fund’s commencement of operations.